thakkarp/machine-learning-for-taggging-graphic-designs/README.md

             validation/
               val.rec
             output/
-  3. A notebook instance in sagemaker with one file called [file]()
+  3. A notebook instance in sagemaker with three files called train tune and deploy.

 ## Usage

 Now that you have everything in place you are ready to train, tune and deploy the model.

 ### Training

+To train a model a fixed set of hyper-parameters open the file train.ipynb in the notebook instance and follow the instructions.

 ### Tuning

+To utilize sagemakers hyper-parameter tuning feature and train multiple models with ranges of hyper-parameters in order to find the best ones open tune.ipynb in the notebook instance and follow the instructions.

 ### Deploying

+To deploy a trained model to an endpoint open deploy.ipynb and follow the instructions.

 ## Additional Resources